shubhcloud/k8s-bootcamp/day2.md

 ```
 ### Add worker node
 - we need to add one more worker node in our cluster to check whether the deamonset will launch another copy of a pod in that newly added worker node.
 - So to add the worker node we can use cli commmand.
+Once the worker node is added then you can see the pod will be launched in the newly created node as well.
 ```
 az aks nodepool scale \
-  --resource-group <RESOURCE_GROUP> \
+  --resource-group k8s-bootcamp \
-  --cluster-name <AKS_CLUSTER_NAME> \
+  --cluster-name k8s-bootcamp \
   --name userpool \
   --node-count 3
 ```
-Once the worker node is added then you can see the pod will be launched in the newly created node as well.